prabhupavitra/prabhupavitra.github.io/_projects/loan_amortization.md

 </figure>

 <span style="font-family:Georgia; font-size:18px;">
 The loan EMI data table is a table that does a sensitivity analysis on the loan information provided in the summary.
 This paragraph elaborates on the implementation of two-dimensional excel data tables to perform sensitivity analysis on the payment per period/EMI with loan term and the annual interest rate.
-Figure 2 illustrates the sensitivity analysis on the payment per period.</span>
+Figure 2 illustrates the sensitivity analysis on the payment per period.
+We see that, the upper left-hand corner of our data table contains, the formula as a reference to the payment per period(available in the loan summary section).
+We now use the Data Table command.
+We fill in both the Row input cell (indicating the cell that contains loan term in the loan summary) and the Column input cell (indicating the cell that contains annual interest rate in the loan summary).</span>

 <figure>
   <img src="/img/Project/p3/emi-comp-chart.png" alt="this is a placeholder image" width="100%" height = "50%" class="center" >